 Former MGP, Washington D.C.: Evaluated historical operations, environmental conditions, and potential human exposure scenarios to MGP contamination in a toxic tort litigation.

 Lead Smelter, Missouri: Researched the evolution of industrial air pollution control technologies in comparison with historical operations at a large, primary lead smelter-refinery to evaluate standard of care for a toxic tort litigation.

 Assessment and Valuation of Environmental Liabilities

-Confidential United States Client: Estimated future environmental response costs using probabilistic (decision tree) cost analysis based on ASTM standard E2137 at a portfolio of hundreds of sites, including former wood treating facilities, chemical plants, refineries, mines, and nuclear processing sites, for a Chapter 11 bankruptcy litigation.
+Confidential United States Client: Evaluated environmental conditions, identified potential remedial alternatives to achieve regulatory closure, and estimated future environmental response costs using probabilistic (decision tree) cost analysis, based on ASTM standard E2137, at a portfolio of hundreds of sites, including former wood treating facilities, chemical plants, refineries, mines, and nuclear processing (radionuclide) sites, for a Chapter 11 bankruptcy litigation.
 Developed an internal database of unit environmental response costs, which was utilized when no site-specific cost information was available.
 Performed and managed technical audits of all site cost analyses for feasibility, ability to achieve remedial goals, completeness, consistency, and accuracy.
-Evaluated NCP consistency of a $338 million EPA-lead response at a New Jersey wood treating site.
+Evaluated NCP consistency of a $338 million EPA-led response at a New Jersey wood treating Superfund site.

 Utility Company, Western United States: Identified sources of legal obligations (regulatory, contractual, and promissory estoppel) and developed an independent estimate for asset retirement obligations for a large portfolio of natural gas assets consistent with current accounting standards (e.g., FASB ASC 410-20 and ASC 820) and industry best practice standards (e.g., ASTM E3123, E2137).